Colgate-Palmolive (CL). Below are some highlights from the above linked analysis:

 1. Avg.
 High Yield Price

 4. Graham Number

-CL is trading at a discount to only 3.) above.
+CL is trading at a premium to all four valuations above.
 Since CL's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 8.8% discount to its calculated fair value of $95.1.
-CL earned a Star in this section since it is trading at a fair value.
+The stock is trading at a 20.1% premium to its calculated fair value of $47.68.
+CL did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 CL earned two Stars in this section for 1.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 CL earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1895 and has increased its dividend payments for 50 consecutive years.